-Intangible assets mainly consist of software.
 Intangible assets are recognized if it is highly probable that the expected future economic benefits that are attributable to each asset will flow to the Group, and the cost of the asset can be reliably measured.

 Intangible assets are stated at cost less accumulated amortization and impairment losses, if any.
 Intangible assets are amortized over their estimated useful lives.
 The amortization period and the amortization method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
 When the carrying amount of an intangible asset exceeds its estimated recoverable amount, the asset is written down to its estimated recoverable amount.